Coveo Solutions (TSE:CVO) Price Target Raised to C$15.00

-Coveo Solutions (TSE:CVO – Get Free Report) had its price objective lifted by investment analysts at TD Securities from C$13.50 to C$15.00 in a research note issued to investors on Tuesday, BayStreet.CA reports.
-The firm presently has a “buy” rating on the stock.
-TD Securities’ price objective suggests a potential upside of 34.05% from the stock’s previous close.
+Coveo Solutions (TSE:CVO – Free Report) had its price target raised by Stifel Nicolaus from C$14.00 to C$15.00 in a report released on Tuesday, BayStreet.CA reports.
+Stifel Nicolaus currently has a buy rating on the stock.

 Coveo Solutions Stock Performance

-Coveo Solutions (TSE:CVO – Get Free Report) last released its earnings results on Monday, November 6th.
-The company reported C($0.08) earnings per share for the quarter, missing the consensus estimate of C($0.03) by C($0.05).
-The company had revenue of C$41.88 million for the quarter, compared to analysts’ expectations of C$42.10 million.
-Coveo Solutions had a negative net margin of 25.71% and a negative return on equity of 15.17%.
-Equities analysts expect that Coveo Solutions will post -0.2144225 earnings per share for the current year.
+Coveo Solutions (TSE:CVO – Get Free Report) last announced its quarterly earnings results on Monday, November 6th.
+The company reported C($0.08) EPS for the quarter, missing analysts’ consensus estimates of C($0.03) by C($0.05).
+The company had revenue of C$41.88 million during the quarter, compared to analysts’ expectations of C$42.10 million.
+Coveo Solutions had a negative return on equity of 13.31% and a negative net margin of 21.85%.
+On average, sell-side analysts anticipate that Coveo Solutions will post -0.2144225 EPS for the current fiscal year.

 Coveo Solutions Company Profile